ovidiusf/weather-app/README.md

 # Weather App

-Simple to use web page that provides the **Weather** based on the current written city.
+Simple to use web page that provides the **current weather in degrees Celsius** based on the typed city.

 ## Used API: